ryanrasmuss/pibridge/README.md

     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Just make sure you network configuration is wworking before running this script.
+Just make sure your network configuration is working before running this script.

 As long as your ``wap_supplicant.conf`` file configured is correctly.
 This script will automatically adapt to the new network and reconfigure itself upon boot.